 Selections on sequence documents can be performed by:

-For setting the memory allocated to Geneious, open Geneious → Preferences and go to the General tab.
-You should never allocate the total memory of your computer to Geneious, as you need to leave some RAM available for your operating system.
-As a general rule of thumb, on a 64-bit machine with up to 8GB of RAM in total you can allocate half the RAM to Geneious.
-On machines with more than 8GB RAM you should leave 3-4GB spare for your operating system and allocate the rest to Geneious.
+For setting the memory allocated to Geneious Prime, open Geneious → Preferences and go to the General tab.
+You should never allocate the total memory of your computer to Geneious Prime, as you need to leave some RAM available for your operating system.
+As a general rule of thumb, on a 64-bit machine with up to 8GB of RAM in total you can allocate half the RAM to Geneious Prime.
+On machines with more than 8GB RAM you should leave 3-4GB spare for your operating system and allocate the rest to Geneious Prime.